 Flat iron steak is a steak taken from one of the muscles in the beef chuck primal cut, specifically the top blade (or infraspinatus) muscle, which is part of a muscle group called the chuck shoulder clod.

-However, the top blade muscle is actually pretty tender.
+The top blade muscle itself, however, is actually pretty tender.
 The only problem with it is that it has a long strip of sinew running through it, which gets tough and chewy when cooked over high heat.

 The solution is to slice the muscle lengthwise, just above that strip of gristle, and then flip it over and do the same to the other side.
 If you imagine the way you might fillet a fish, that's the way a flat iron steak is created from the top blade.